debitoor/request-retry-stream/README.md

 NOTE: only GET http requests are supported when streaming.

-There is support for POST, PUT and PATCH retrying using callbacks but not streaming (be careful with retrying these, they are not idempotent)
+There is support for POST, PUT, DELETE and PATCH retrying using callbacks but not streaming (be careful with retrying POST it's not idempotent)

 Non-2XX http statusCodes are returned as errors with the information needed for debugging.